Jørn Aagaard in young forest planted in Hedeskov in 2012

 Food systems

-Food production forms part of the wider system linking soil, plants, animals, and people.
+Production focuses on quality, diversity, and nutrient density.
+Food is seen as part of a wider system connecting soil, plants, animals, and people.

 Regenerative practice at Hedeskov